We use our proprietary methodology to produce these rankings. Learn more →

 Can You Go To College With A GED?

-But the caveat to the answer of whether GED holders can go to college, is that all colleges have certain guidelines for admission, which have to be met for all applicants, which includes any applicants who have a GED and for those with high school diplomas.
+The answer of whether GED holders can go to college, is interlinked with the fact that all colleges have certain guidelines for admission, which have to be met for all applicants, which includes any applicants who have a GED and for those with high school diplomas.

 Given that someone has a GED instead of a high school diploma should not preclude that applicant from being accepted if all other admissions requirements are met.
 Always check with the admissions office to see what the admissions requirements are.